langheran/APKLOT/README.md

 ![Example segmentation images on the Pascal VOC: (A) **JPEGImages** folder, (B) **SegmentationClass** folder, (C) **SegmentationObject** folder. ](1.%20Satellite/Description/images/apklot_examples/seg.png)

 2. **LabelMe masks.** LabelMe mask format was introduced as part of a [web site](http://labelme.csail.mit.edu/Release3.0/) for image segmentation on [@DBLP:journals/corr/abs-1210-3448].
 Here are the most  important elements of the ensued json file:
-    1. **shapes.** An array containing each of the shape polygons that were labeled as a parking spot.
+    1. **shapes.** An array containing each of the shape polygons that were labeled as a parking block.
     2. **imageData.** This element was deleted on behalf of reducing redundancy and making the dataset smaller.
 There is one Jupyter Notebook on the **labelme** folder - *imagedata.ipynb* - which can restore or delete this dictionary element if one would like to modify some area mapping with the [labelme  python](https://github.com/wkentaro/labelme) tool.
 You <u>should</u> restore the imageData dictionary element in order to run once again the labelme tool on the provided json file.
     3. **Other features.** lineColor, fillColor and image path is also provided for the *labelme* tool to render the polygons on edit mode.